Anxiety Disorders

 The higher cognitive centers of the brain reside in the frontal lobe.

-In contrast to mOFC, anterolateral OFC (lOFC) has been associated with negative affects and obsessions and thus dysfunctional lOFC may underlie different aspects of certain anxiety disorders.
+In contrast to mOFC, anterolateral OFC (lOFC) has been associated with adverse effects and obsessions, and thus, dysfunctional lOFC may underlie different aspects of specific anxiety disorders.

-The ventromedial PFC (vmPFC) is involved in reward processing and in the visceral response to emotions.
+The ventromedial PFC (vmPFC) is involved in reward processing and visceral emotional response.

 In the healthy brain, these frontal cortical regions regulate impulses, emotions, and behavior via inhibitory top-down control of emotional-processing structures.
 Ventromedial prefrontal cortex to dampen the signals coming from the amygdala.
 Patients with damage to this brain region are more likely to experience anxiety since the brakes on the amygdala have been lifted.